perceptron8/pinky.ext/README.md

 ## Usage

-Chrome and Opera are ready to go: you don't need to enable anything! :-) In case of Firefox, make sure that [Electrolysis](https://wiki.mozilla.org/Electrolysis#Firefox_Release) is enabled.
+In case of Firefox, make sure that [Electrolysis](https://wiki.mozilla.org/Electrolysis#Firefox_Release) is enabled.
 You may need to [Force Enable](https://wiki.mozilla.org/Electrolysis#Force_Enable).

+Chrome and Opera are ready to go!
+You don't need to enable anything. :-)

 1. Install Pinky.
 2. Clear your browser's cache.